RallySoftwareLabs/alm-mobile/README.md

 - **almWebServiceBaseUrl**: You should change this value if you want to point to a different Rally ALM Server URL
 - **appName**: You should change this value so that it is a unique name that represents your application and who your are.
 - **mode**: Which mode do you want to run the site in?
-Acceptable values are "board" and "wall"
+The only currently acceptable value is "board"

 ## Customizing Bootstrap Stylesheets